 The cost of living in Uzbekistan is one of its most appealing attributes.
-Compared to Europe or the US, life in Uzbekistan costs a fraction of the price, though it is slightly more expensive than some other Central Asian countries such as Kyrgyzstan and Tajikistan.
+The 2023 Cost of Living Survey by Mercer ranks the country's capital, Tashkent, at 218th out of 227 global cities.
+Compared to Europe or the US, life in Uzbekistan costs a fraction of the price, though it is slightly pricier than some other Central Asian countries such as Kyrgyzstan and Tajikistan.

 Climate in Uzbekistan

 The arid continental climate in Uzbekistan can be trying, especially during winter when temperatures seem to hover around freezing.
 Thick, cosy coats are the order of the day at this time of year.
 Meanwhile, summers in Tashkent can be hot and expats should take care to keep cool, as the temperature can climb up to 96°F (36°C) at its peak.

 While there is no doubt that Uzbekistan is firmly off the beaten path, its starkly beautiful landscape and welcoming local population have much to offer expats looking for something different.